scottlamb/moonfire-nvr/design/api.md

 A GET returns information about recordings, in descending order.

+Valid request parameters:

+*   `start_time_90k` and and `end_time_90k` limit the data returned to only recordings which overlap with the given half-open interval.
+Either or both may be absent; they default to the beginning and end of time, respectively.
+*   TODO(slamb): `continue` to support paging.
+(If data is too large, the server should return a `continue` key which is expected to be returned on following requests.)

 TODO(slamb): once we support annotations, should they be included in the same URI or as a separate `/annotations`?

-TODO(slamb): this should support paging.
-The client can limit the range via the URI parameters `start\_time\_90k` and `end\_time\_90k`.
-If the range is too large, the server will return some fraction of the data along with a continuation key to pass in for the next request.

 TODO(slamb): There might be some irregularity in the order if there are overlapping recordings (such as if the server's clock jumped while running)